iTwin/bis-schemas/Domains/Geotechnical/GeotechnicalInterpretation/GeotechnicalInterpretation.remarks.md

 - Part or all of the top surface (ground level) of the `Ground`, or
 - Part or all of a sidewall of the `Ground`.

 The `Surface` property contains a triangular mesh.
 The mesh has a consistent positive normal direction (by the order of the vertices in each triangular face).
-The terms "positive side and "negative side" in the relationships `BoundaryBoundsVolumeOnPositiveSide` and `BoundaryBoundsVolumeOnNegativeSide` refer to this normal.
+The terms "positive side" and "negative side" in the relationships `BoundaryBoundsVolumeOnPositiveSide` and `BoundaryBoundsVolumeOnNegativeSide` refer to this normal.

 ### Block

 `Block`s contain `Stratum`s and `WaterTable`s as child `Element`s. `Block`s do not have geometry of their own.
 The child `WaterTable`s should be fully contained in the child `Stratum`s.

-**Do we need to temper the statement above for cases of surface water (lake,etc) or water in subterranean voids?**
+**Do we need to temper the statement above for cases of surface water (lake, etc.) or water in subterranean voids?**

 Currently there is only a single `Block` in each `Ground`, but this will change with more powerful ground generation engines.